 An industrial hygienist anticipates health and safety concerns in workplaces and homes, and they design solutions to prevent hazards.
 They are the guardians of your workplace and your home.
-Industrial hygienists apply science to identify and solve health and safety problems, and have extensive experience in assessing, interpreting, and reducing exposures in a wide range of settings.
+Industrial hygienists apply science to identify and solve health and safety problems and have extensive experience assessing, interpreting, and reducing exposures in a wide range of settings.

 How do I find a qualified laboratory to test formaldehyde?

 AIHA recommends that after collection, all types of formaldehyde air samples be sent to a qualified, accredited laboratory.
-To determine if you are sending sample to the right laboratory, ask the following questions:
+To determine if you are sending a sample to the right laboratory, ask the following questions:

 - Is the laboratory accredited for testing to the international standard ISO/IEC 17025:2005?

 - Do the laboratory’s accredited test methods cover the analysis of formaldehyde air samples, including the analysis of passive dosimeter badges?

 - If yes, is the passive dosimeter validated for performance?